Table of Contents

 ShipBob takes care of the order fulfillment process for you, offering an end-to-end ecommerce solution with built-in inventory management software, order management, fulfillment analytics and reporting, and more.
 As a tech-enabled 3PL, ecommerce brands can easily integrate ShipBob’s technology with major ecommerce platforms and marketplaces, or utilize ShipBob’s Developer API for a more robust solution.

-ShipBob partners with brands to help reduce shipping costs and transit times with solutions such as 2-day shipping via ground and distributed inventory (i.e., the ability to split inventory across multiple fulfillment centers).
+ShipBob partners with brands to help reduce shipping costs and transit times with solutions such as 2-day shipping via ground and distributed inventory (i.e., the ability to split inventory across multiple logistics centers).

 “From expanding into a second ShipBob fulfillment center, we are excited to be able to offer 65% of our customers with 2-day shipping, up from 32% by only having a single West Coast facility.
 Soon, this will be 100%.
 Not only is this better for our customers but we also gain a 13% savings to our bottom line.
 Speed is important to our customers.”